![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 existing.
 Who is this Message?

 b. "and the Message was existing with God" (John 1:1).
 Once again, "was existing" is the 3rd Singular Imperfect Indicative Active of the verb eimí (1510), "to be, exist" (Accordance); "to be, to exist, to happen, to be present" (OBU).
 The presposition "with" (prós, 4314), indicates differentiation and communion.
 "God" is the Accusative Case of the noun theós (2316), "God."
 By "differentiation" I mean that there are two different persons.
 (One cannot be "with" himself.)
 He can only be "with" some other person, in this case, God.
 By communion I mean that there was intimate association between these two persons, the Message and God.
 We know who God is.
 Who is this Message? c.
 "And the Message was being (Imperfect Tense) God" (John 1:1).
 Even though the Message was a different person than God, in the beginning He was sharing the same essence of Godness that God is.
 Two different persons with the identical essence – both are God.
 Who is this Message? d.
 "This one was was existing in the beginning with God" (John 1:2).
 When the beginning began this same person, the Message, was already existing (Imperfect Tense) with God.
 So He predated the creation of the entire universe, including the world, and He was in association with God.
 Who is this Message? e.
 "All things through Him came into being" (John 1:3).
 "Through Him" refers to the Message.
 "Came into being" is the 3rd Singular Aorist Middle Indicative of the verb gínomai (1096), "came into existence" (excerpted and adapted from OBU); "were made to be, were created" (excerpted and adapted from Accordance).
 Who is this Message through whom everything in f. "and without Him came into being nothing which has come into being" (John 1:3).
 Apart from the Message, nothing came into existence (Aorist Tense) that has come into existence (Perfect Tense).
 Who is this Message apart from whom nothing that exists in the universe today has come into existence? g.
 "And the Message became flesh and tented among us, and we observed His glory – glory as from the only-born from the Father, full of grace and truth" (John 1:14).
 The Message, who previously had been existing as a Spirit being, at a point in time became [Aorist Tense of the verb gínomai (1096)] human flesh, the Nominative Case of the noun sárx (4561), and he tented, the Aorist Tense of the verb skēnóō (4637), "to pitch one's tent, live among" us.
 This refers to the Incarnation of the Message.
 Who was He? h.
-John (John 1:14) says that he and other Apostles looked upon His glory, the Accusative Case of the noun dóxa (1391), in this context, a brilliant display of light, magnificence, and power (see Matt.
+John (John 1:14) says that he and other Apostles looked upon the glory of the Message; "glory" here is the Accusative Case of the noun dóxa (1391), in this context, a brilliant display of light, magnificence, and power (see Matt.
 17:1-8; Mark 9:2-8; Luke 9:28-36; John 2:1-11).
-He described this glory of the Message as that of the only-born, the Masculine Genitive of the noun monogenēs (3439) from the Father, full of grace and truth (John 1:14).
+John described this glory of the Message as that of the "only-born", the Masculine Genitive of the noun monogenēs (3439) from the Father, full of grace and truth (John 1:14).
 (See my Word Study of monogenēs.)
-Who is this glorious Message who is the onyborn from the Father? i.
+Who is this glorious Message who is the onlyborn from the Father? i.
 John the Apostle continued, "God – no one as seen at any time.
 "Only-born God – the One existing, the Present Active Participle, Nominative Masculine Singular of the verb eimí (1510), "to be, exist" (Accordance) – that One explained (Him)!"
-"Explained is the 3rd Singular Aorist Middle Indicative of the verb exēgéomai (1834), "to explain, interpret, exposit, exegete" (acapted from Accordance).
-(4) How do you explain the statement of John the Baptist that Jesus existed before he did (John 1:29-30)?
-(5) What did Jesus mean when He said that He had descended from heaven?
-(John 3:13) (6) What did Jesus mean when He said that He, the Bread of Life, had come down from heaven to give life to the world (John 6:33)?
-(7) What did Jesus mean when He said that He had come down from heaven not to do His own will, but the will of Him who sent Him (John 6:38)?
-(8) What did Jesus mean when He said, "What if you were to see the Son of Man ascending to where He was before?"
-(John 6:62) (9) What did Jesus mean when He said to the Jews, "You are from below, I am from above; you are of this world.
+"Explained" is the 3rd Singular Aorist Middle Indicative of the verb exēgéomai (1834), "to explain, interpret, exposit, exegete" (adapted from Accordance).
+Who is this Message, and how did He explain the Father as no one else has ever been able to do?
+(5) How do you explain the statement of John the Baptist that Jesus existed before he did (John 1:29-30)?
+(6) What did Jesus mean when He said that He had descended from heaven?
+(John 3:13) (7) What did Jesus mean when He said that He, the Bread of Life, had come down from heaven to give life to the world (John 6:33)?
+(8) What did Jesus mean when He said that He had come down from heaven not to do His own will, but the will of Him who sent Him (John 6:38)?
+(9) What did Jesus mean when He said, "What if you were to see the Son of Man ascending to where He was before?"
+(John 6:62) (10) What did Jesus mean when He said to the Jews, "You are from below, I am from above; you are of this world.
 I am not of this world" (John 8:23)?
-(10) How do you explain Jesus' statement to the Jews in the temple, "Truly, truly I say to you, before Abraham was born, I am!"
+(11) How do you explain Jesus' statement to the Jews in the temple, "Truly, truly I say to you, before Abraham was born, I am!"
 (John 8:58)?
 How do explain the fact that the Jews picked up stones to throw at Him?
-(John 8:59) (11) How do you explain Jesus' statement to His disciples, "I came forth from the Father and have come into the world; I am leaving the world again and am going to the Father" (John 16:28)?
-(12) How do you explain Jesus' High Priestly prayer, in which He prayed, "Now, Father, glorify me together with Yourself, with the glory which I had with You before the world was" (John 17:5)?
-(13) How do you explain the statement of Paul that, by the beloved Son of the Father "all things were created, both in the heavens and on the earth, visible and invisible, whether thrones or dominions or rulers or authorities – all things have been created through Him and for Him" (Col. 1:13, 16)?
-(14) How do you explain the statement of Paul that the beloved Son of the Father (Col. 1:13) "is before all things, and in him all things hold together" (Col 1:17)?
-(15) How do you explain the statement of the author of Hebrews, who wrote that "God ... in these last days has spoken to us in His Son, whom He appointed heir of all things, through whom also He made the world" (Heb.
+(John 8:59) (12) How do you explain Jesus' statement to His disciples, "I came forth from the Father and have come into the world; I am leaving the world again and am going to the Father" (John 16:28)?
+(13) How do you explain Jesus' High Priestly prayer, in which He prayed, "Now, Father, glorify me together with Yourself, with the glory which I had with You before the world was" (John 17:5)?
+(14) How do you explain the statement of Paul that, by the beloved Son of the Father "all things were created, both in the heavens and on the earth, visible and invisible, whether thrones or dominions or rulers or authorities – all things have been created through Him and for Him" (Col. 1:13, 16)?
+(15) How do you explain the statement of Paul that the beloved Son of the Father (Col. 1:13) "is before all things, and in him all things hold together" (Col 1:17)?
+(16) How do you explain the statement of the author of Hebrews, who wrote that "God ... in these last days has spoken to us in His Son, whom He appointed heir of all things, through whom also He made the world" (Heb.
 1:1-2)?
 And how do you explain that this Son "upholds all things by the word of His power" (Heb.
-1:3)? |
+1:3)?
+Who is this Son?
+What is His identity?
+How long has He been in existence?
+(Scripture quotations taken